VIVEK-JADHAV/QuoraQuestionPair/README.md

 ![WordShare](https://github.com/VIVEK-JADHAV/QuoraQuestionPair/blob/main/Images/Wordshare.JPG)

 ### Data Pre-processing
 * The first step is to clean the data.
-It involved removing stopwords,punctuations,html tage, words of length less than 3, expand short forms(they 'll to they will) and convert each word to lower case
+It involved removing stopwords,punctuations,html tags, words of length less than 3, expand short forms(they 'll to they will) and convert each word to lower case
 * The data was split into train,validation and test such that distribution of target variable is maintained (stratified split).
 * Using Tensorflow's tokenizer, the questions 1 and two were converted to tokens, with padding to support batch operation
 * Glove vectors( which will be used in embedding layer in the model) is loaded, which gives 100 dimensional vector for each token